Initial carer assessment requirements

 A need for discretionary medical information may be identified at any other time throughout the assessment process, such as where the assessor identifies concerns about the applicant’s health that may affect their suitability as a carer.
 This might arise from additional information provided during assessment interviews, or inconsistencies between the information in interviews, and what has been provided in the carer application documents.
 If this occurs the assessor will:

-• proactively explore additional relevant information with the applicant.
-(Additional information provided with the consent of the applicant may negate the need for further medical information to be supplied by an applicant’s GP.)
+- proactively explore additional relevant information with the applicant.
+(Additional information provided with the consent of the applicant may negate the need for further medical information to be supplied by an applicant’s medical practitioner)

-When a need for discretionary medical information (including a GP medical check) is identified, discuss with the CSSC manager or PSU manager.
+When a need for discretionary medical information is identified, discuss with the CSSC manager or PSU manager.
 The CSSC manager or PSU manager, as the decision maker, will decide if there is a basis for requesting discretionary medical information.

 Time sensitive

-The CSSC manager or PSU manager may decide to request the applicant attend a GP medical check, or to request medical information from a treating physician or mental health specialist.
+The CSSC manager or PSU manager may decide to request medical information from the applicant's GP or treating physician or mental health specialist.
 For example, for an applicant with a communicable disease, such as HIV or hepatitis, additional information may be sought from their treating medical practitioner about:

 Attention